venture23-zkp/gangwar-aleo/README.md

 ### 4. Game Loop

-Once `War` record is created, with `start_game` transition, the game can finally be simulated.
-Players from both teams are chosen for the faceoff.
-Randomly chosen player from the `main_team` attacks randomly chosen player from the `target_team`.
-To decide if a attack landed on the targeted player, a biased coin is flipped.
-The probability for landing a successful hit is based on the stats of both the attacking player and the targeted player as:
+After the creation of the `War` record through the activation of the `start_game` transition, the game enters the simulation phase.
+A player is randomly chosen from the `main_team` to initiate an attack on a randomly selected player from the opposing `target_team`.

+The determination of whether an attack successfully lands on the targeted player relies on the outcome of a **biased coin flip**.
+This coin flip is influenced by the respective stats of both the attacking player and the targeted player.
+The probability of achieving a successful hit is calculated as follow:

 `P(Successful Hit) = Hit Chance of Attacking Player * (1 - Dodge Chance of Dodged Player)`

-Damage is calculated based on the number of successful hits and the information is stored in `PhysicalAttack`.
+Damage inflicted during the faceoff is calculated based on the number of successful hits achieved.
+This information tracked and recorded in the `PhysicalAttack` struct within `War` record.

 ```rust
 transition simulate1vs1(